 Open up a window, light a candle, meditate, join an online yoga class, and if you have a chance to feel the breeze on your skin and hear birds chirping- go for it.

-Find Connection During Quarantine
+6. Find Connections During Your Quarantine

 One of the largest non-physical challenges that many who are not accustomed to working from home or live alone, this time can understandably feel pretty isolating.